 We believe that children and teachers should wake up in the morning full of anticipation for the happy and interesting day ahead.

 Intensive testing results in “studying for the test,” a skill that has no value after graduation.
 The irony is that “studying for the test” does not prepare students for the requirements of today’s work environment and that of the future.
 The skills that actually matter for success, such as creativity, independence, leadership and consensus-building, are not testable.

 Subjects that enrich the human spirit cannot be measured numerically, so they are marginalized in American education.
 Art, music, creative writing and drama are disappearing, depriving children of a lifelong source of inspiration, joy and self-discovery.

-American children are loaded with hours of homework from a young age.
+In traditional schools, American children are loaded with hours of homework from a young age.
 The stated goal of homework is to increase proficiency through additional drilling and exercises.
 While this may sound like a good idea, studies have found that there is no proof that homework increases knowledge and an understanding of concepts.
 In addition, instead of enjoying family time together, Homework creates unnecessary "battles" between parents and children.